Is AI taking over jobs in 2024?

 Navigating Artificial Intelligence

-Kate O'Neill, the author of Tech Humanist and Founder of KO Insights, explains that jobs that require emotional intelligence will be safer in the immediate future: "This is going to be a continuously moving target, but for the time being, what AI can't do well is use emotional intelligence, understand situational context, make judgment calls, and generally see nuance and meaning like we do.”
+“This is going to be a continuously moving target, but for the time being, what AI can't do well is use emotional intelligence, understand situational context, make judgment calls, and generally see nuance and meaning like we do.”

-"That means any kind of job that benefits from these kinds of human attributes is better off done by a human.
-A computer or robot may assist you in performing efficiently, but for now, you're the one who adds the expertise on how to perform appropriately," she added.
+“That means any kind of job that benefits from these kinds of human attributes is better off done by a human.
+A computer or robot may assist you in performing efficiently, but for now, you're the one who adds the expertise on how to perform appropriately,” she adds.

-Even for jobs more likely to be impacted, there are always reasons why a human with real-life experience and expertise is a better fit.
+Even for jobs that are more likely to be impacted, there are always reasons why a human with real-life experience and expertise is a better fit.
 The best way to navigate the fast-moving world of artificial intelligence is to stay informed and adaptable.

 How to Future-Proof Your Career